 (iii) “Negotiated Fallback” (provided that the reference in Section 7.5(c)(ii) to “fifth Business Day” shall be amended to be “twelfth Business Day”); and

-(iv) The Relevant Price will be determined and calculated as set forth in the definition of “Commodity-Reference Dealers”, however, notwithstanding any reference to the number of Specified Prices in such definition, Party A shall obtain in good faith quotations from two (2) leading dealers in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices.
+(iv) The Relevant Price will be determined and calculated as set forth in the definition of “Commodity-Reference Dealers”, however, notwithstanding any reference to the number of Specified Prices in such definition, Party A and Party B shall each obtain in good faith quotations from two (2) leading dealers in the relevant market and the price for that Pricing Date will be the arithmetic mean of the Specified Prices.

 (g) For purposes of any Transaction in which paper or pulp is the relevant Commodity, the phrase "within 30 calendar days" in line 5 of Section 7.3 of the Commodity Definitions shall be replaced by the phrase "within 40 calendar days."

-(h) For purposes of any Transaction in which the relevant Commodity is traded in a market that is less liquid than other OTC derivatives markets, Party B recognizes that (i) such market is less liquid than other OTC derivatives markets; (ii) it may be more difficult for it to obtain quotations from a marketmaker or other dealer that is not a party to the Transaction and consequently to establish an independent value for the Transaction; (iii) any prices or terms quoted by Party A for entering into, modifying, or terminating a Transaction, although based upon what Party A believes to be a commercially reasonable valuation methodology, may be different than if this market were more mature and liquid; and (iv) any valuations which may be provided by Party A do not necessarily reflect Party A’s internal bookkeeping or theoretical model-based valuations of the Transaction and may reflect other factors, including without limitation the creditworthiness of a counterparty, costs of carry, use of capital, and profit.]
+[WHAT IS THE REASON FOR THIS MODIFICATION?]

 IN WITNESS WHEREOF, the parties have executed this Schedule by their duly authorized officers as of the date hereof.